Roman Catholic Diocese of Rochester

-The Diocese of Rochester (Dioecesis Roffensis) is a Latin Church diocese of the Catholic Church in the Upstate region of New York State in the United States.

-The bishop of the diocese is currently Salvatore Matano.
-The metropolitan for the diocese is the archbishop of the Archdiocese of New York – currently Timothy Cardinal Dolan.
+The Diocese of Rochester (Dioecesis Roffensis) is a diocese of the Catholic Church in the Upstate region of New York State in the United States.
+The metropolitan for the diocese is the archbishop of New York.
 The cathedral parish for the diocese is the Cathedral of the Sacred Heart in Rochester.
-The patron saint of the diocese is English cardinal John Fisher.

-The diocese comprises 12 counties with approximately 350,000 Catholics and over 125 faith communities (parishes and chapels), 22 diocesan elementary schools and seven independent parochial high schools.
+The diocese comprises approximately 350,000 Catholics, 22 diocesan elementary schools, and seven independent parochial high schools.
+The bishop is John Bonnici.

 Territory

 The Diocese of Rochester extends from Lake Ontario through Rochester, New York, and the Finger Lakes region to part of the Southern Tier region near the New York-Pennsylvania border.

 History

 Early history

 During the Dutch and British rule of the Province of New York in the 17th and 18th centuries, Catholics were banned from the colony.
 Richard Coote, the first colonial governor, passed a law at the end of the 17th century that mandated a life sentence to any Catholic priest found in the colony.
 The penalty for harboring a Catholic was a £250 fine plus three days in the pillory.
 In 1763, Catholic Bishop Richard Challoner of London stated that: "there is not much likelihood that Catholic priests will be permitted to enter these provinces."

 During the American Revolution, the new State of New York in 1777 approved a constitution that guaranteed freedom of worship for Catholics.
 This was soon followed by the same guarantee in the US Bill of Rights.